Pork Spareribs with Black Bean Sauce (Instant Pot)

 Lastly, use an Instant Pot (I currently use the Instant Pot DUO60 v3) to steam the spareribs.
 Steaming spareribs in an Instant Pot not only saves time, but the ribs come out so tender that they easily fall off the bones.
 And, the best part is that steaming takes very little pressurization cooking time (normally with an Instant Pot, it takes a while for the pot to be fully pressurized before the actual cooking beings).
 With steaming, it takes under 5 minutes for the timer to start counting down.
 If you don’t own an Instant Pot,however, don’t fret.
 You just need to be a little more patient and use a regular steamer.
 With a regular steamer, the ribs will be ready in about 45-50 minutes.
 I would be skeptical of some the recipes that tell you to steam for only 15-20 minutes.
 While the spareribs might be safe to eat, they will still be very hard and chewy at that point.
 I prefer my spareribs to fall off the bone!

-Preparation Time: 2.5 hours
+Preparation Time: 2.5 hours (including 2 hours of soaking time)

 Total Time: 3 hours